usubalang/usuba/_posts/2020-03-28-CUDA-basics.md

     //Host code during device execution
     ...

     // End of the overlapped host code.
-Waiting for the end of kernel execution to transfer data between the host and the device. cudaMemcpy(a, d_a, numBytes, cudaMemcpyDeviceToHost); // Synchronous function, no overlapping allowed.
+Waiting for the end of the kernel execution to transfer data between the host and the device. cudaMemcpy(a, d_a, numBytes, cudaMemcpyDeviceToHost); // Synchronous function, no overlapping allowed.
 ```